Wacom-Developer/personal-knowledge-library/docs/knowledge/base/ontology.md

     use_vector_index: bool (default:= False)
         Use vector index for labels
     use_vector_index_document: bool (default:= False)
-        Use vector index for document
+        Use vector index for a document
     use_full_text_index: bool (default:= True)
         Use full text index for entity